anainesvs/Omic_Class/README.md

 points(evGmt$vectors[XF[, "Luminal"] == 1,1:2], col='red', pch=8)
 ```

 Omics can have important batch effects.
-Assume XR contains the batches where samples were analyzed for Methylation.
-The number of samples per bach can be seen using `table(XR)`
+Assume MB contains the batches where samples were analyzed for Methylation.
+The number of samples per bach can be seen using `table(MB)`
 Then we look at the distribution of batches on the loading of the PC, and a regression of the batches on the PC 1 to 10.
 After this analysis we could consider the batch as a random effect in the model.

  ```R